Azure-Samples/app-gateway-ingress-controller/README.md

     echo "Service Principle Object ID: $ObjectID"
     ```

-    Also add a secret named `SUBSCRIPTIONID` for the subscription id, a secret named `SERVICEPRINCIPALOBJECTID` for the Service Principle object id, `SERVICEPRINCIPALCLIENTSECRET` for the Service Principle client secret, and `SERVICEPRINCIPALAPPID` for the Service Principle app id.
+    Also add a secret named `SUBSCRIPTIONID` for the subscription id, `SERVICEPRINCIPALOBJECTID` for the Service Principle object id, `SERVICEPRINCIPALCLIENTSECRET` for the Service Principle client secret, and `SERVICEPRINCIPALAPPID` for the Service Principle app id.

     ![action-secrets](./assets/action-secrets.png)